leonhma/python-package-automation/README.md

 ## ReadTheDocs

 If you want to host your documentation on ReadTheDocs, everything is already set up for you.
 Just go to [readthedocs.org](readthedocs.org), create a new project, and fill in some details.
 (Pro tip: Link your GitHub with RTD and choose to generate previews for pull-requests.

-You'll see :) )
+All documentation is written using reStructuredText files, and converted to html by Sphinx.
+Sphinx by default has the `napoleon`, `autodoc`, `intersphinx` and `coverage` extensions enabled.

+For the Sphinx-generated documentation preview to work, you'll have to click `Use docutils` in the bottom status bar and select `Sphinx` while editing a `.rst` file.
+Now you can press `Ctrl+Shift+P` and select `reStructuredText: Open Preview (to the Side)`.

 ## Automatic unittesting